giocaizzi/surfingcrypto/docs/_sources/contents/bodytext.md.txt

 The [Config()](../_autosummary/surfingcrypto.config.Config.rst) class is used to pass the user configuration.

 It requires to specify the location of the folder in which there is a `config.json` file, in which it is possible/required to specify the following parameters:
-* the parametrization of Technical Analysis (eg. window of moving averages, RSI length, etc...)
+* a `coins` dictionary containg the parametrization of Technical Analysis (eg. window of moving averages, RSI length, etc...).
-* the API key to the [telegram](https://core.telegram.org/) bot.
 * the API key to the [Coinbase](https://developers.coinbase.com/) client.

-Additionally, it is possible to specify the location of a `data` folder where to save all data (eg. time series of prices)

 ### Price data scraping

 The [Scraper](../_autosummary/surfingcrypto.scraper.Scraper.rst) gets the necesarriy data from [coinmarketcap.com](http://www.coinmarketcap.com) and stores data locally.

+The data date ranges, required by both the `portfolio` and `reporting` module, are passed to `Scraper` via the `Config` object.

 [Go to full example.](../examples/scraper.ipynb)

-### Telegram notifications

-In order to receive daily updates on prices, a telegram bot is used.
-Bots can be created with @BotFather.

-The bot can be used both in "normal" mode or in "channel mode".
-The normal mode (`channel_mode=False`) requires to specify a `chat_id` parameter to specify the desired chat to send the message/picture/document to.
-Otherwise, when `channel_mode=True` then the bot will send the content to all users specified in the `telegram_users.csv`.

-The bot has the capability of adding new users to the known list of users, just by recording the `chat_id` of the users that have interacted with it.
-Everytime the bot is initiated, it checks for new users.

-### Price data analysis
+### Reporting

-The project is focused on the production of a customizable and useful set of information to be up to date with cryptocurrency prices.

 The reporting structure is based on the production of graphs and by well-structured text.